KlausMichael0/FIPatch/README.md

 - [ITPatch](https://sites.google.com/view/itpatch-attack/home)

-### What is the framework?
+### What is the ITPatch?

-- In this work, we present ITPatch, a physical adversarial example triggered by UV light with fluorescent effects.
-Unlike other adversarial patches, ITPatch is able to be actively triggered by the attacker and is invisible when the attack is not triggered.
-To create ITPatch, it is important to address the following challenges:
+- In this work, we design an invisible and triggered physical adversarial patch (ITPatch) using fluorescent ink.
+Unlike other adversarial patches, ITPatch can be actively triggered by ultraviolet light and is invisible when the attack is not triggered.
+To implement ITPatch in the physical world, it is essential to overcome the following challenges:

-  - Challenge 1: How to model fluorescent ink and find the most effective attack parameters for ITPatch?
+  - Challenge 1: How to accurately model fluorescent ink and determine the most effective attack parameters for ITPatch?
-  - Challenge 2: How to improve the robustness of ITPatch based on the characteristics of fluorescent ink to make it more practical in the real world?
+  - Challenge 2: How to enhance the robustness of ITPatch by leveraging the properties of fluorescent ink, making it more viable for real-world application?
-- To address these challenges, we designed a four-module SPAE attack as shown in this Figure.
-The **Automatic Traffic Sign Localization** module first identifies the legal region to add the perturbation.
-Next, to simulate the fluorescent ink applied to the traffic sign, the **Fluorescence Modeling** module adds colored circles with different parameters to the valid region.
-This module simulates the perturbation effect of the fluorescent material.
-The **Fluorescence Optimization** module optimizes the parameters of the fluorescent material based on a customized loss function and uses a particle swarm optimization algorithm to find the most efficient combination of attack parameters.
-The **Robustness Improvement** module improves the robustness of SPAE in the real world by customizing multiple transformation distributions.
+- To address these challenges, we propose a four-module ITPatch attack framework as shown in this Figure.
+  - The **Automatic Traffic Sign Localization** module automatically detects the valid region on a traffic sign for adding perturbations.
+The **Fluorescence Modeling** module simulates the application of fluorescent ink by adding colored circles with varying parameters to the identified region, replicating the perturbation effects.
+The **Fluorescence Optimization** module optimizes these parameters using goal-based and patch-aware loss functions and employs a particle swarm optimization algorithm to identify the most effective attack configuration.
+These three modules collectively address Challenge 1.
+  - To tackle Challenge 2, the **Robustness Improvement** module customizes multiple transformation distributions to enhance the real-world robustness of ITPatch.

 ![image-20240827150653810](https://s2.loli.net/2024/08/27/YFm1hZ3KboQATWN.png)